 The Arts & Culture Loan Fund provides small and medium-sized arts and culture organizations with loans to address cash flow shortages and strengthen the financial capacity of its borrowers.
-The program is open to arts organizations that are grantees of the MacArthur Foundation or the MacArthur funds at the Prince Charitable Trusts and the Richard H. Driehaus Foundation.
+The program is open to arts organizations that are grantees of MacArthur or the MacArthur funds at the Prince Charitable Trusts and the Richard H. Driehaus Foundation.

-The objectives of the Fund are to:
+The objectives of the Arts & Culture Loan Fund are to:

-- Strengthen financial awareness and management by deepening organizations’ understanding of cash management tools and organizational budget cycles
+- Strengthen financial awareness and management by deepening organizations’ understanding of cash management tools and organizational budget cycles.

-- Help organizations build institutional credit history, so that they may continue to build relationships with lending institutions to meet future organizational financing needs
+- Help organizations build institutional credit history, so that they may continue to build relationships with lending institutions to meet future organizational financing needs.

-Applicants to the Fund must:
+Applicants to the Arts & Culture Loan Fund must: